Professor, University of Guelph Humber | Adjunct Associate Professor, University of Waterloo

 Dr. Daniel Andreae is an experienced professor and researcher who has left a mark among the academic and health worlds.
 He is currently a professor at the University of Guelph and an adjunct professor at the University of Waterloo.
 Dr. Andreae is proficient in more than 45 subject areas, and his work has received recognition from a number of institutions.

 Dr. Andreae holds a doctorate in education from the University of Toronto, a master’s degree in clinical social work from Wilfrid Laurier University and a bachelor’s degree in psychology from York University.
 In addition, he holds degrees in stress management and a post-graduate certificate in neuro-psychology.
-Furthermore, Dr. Andreae holds an Honourary LLD from Assumption University and has received training in behavioral medicine, stress management, pain management, cardiac care, nutrition and Autism awareness, among other fields of study.
+Furthermore, Dr. Andreae holds an Honourary LLD from Assumption University and has received training in behavioral medicine, stress management, sleep, pain management, Attention Deficit Hyperactive Disorder (ADHD) and other fields of study.
 He studied at the Benson/Henry Mind/Body Institute affiliated with Massachusetts General Hospital and Harvard and, as a result, has been granted membership in the Harvard Medical Postgraduate Association for Continuing Education.
-In his classrooms, Dr. Andreae possesses the ability to share knowledge with students in a personal matter, pulling on his past experiences from his work as an executive director with the Alzheimer Society in Toronto.
-Furthermore, he has been the longest-serving president of the social work profession in Ontario and board member of organizations such as the Psychology Foundation of Canada and the Weizmann Institute of Science-Canadian division.
+In his classrooms, Dr. Andreae possesses the ability to share knowledge with students pulling on his past experiences from his work as the first executive director with the Alzheimer Society in Toronto.
+He has been the longest-serving president of the social work profession in Ontario and board member of organizations such as the Psychology Foundation of Canada and the Weizmann Institute of Science-Canadian division.
 In terms of pedagogy, Dr. Andreae believes students are best served when their hopes, aspirations, doubts and fears can be explored in a safe and supportive environment.
 Facilitating this kind of space allows the student to explore, critically think and experience personal and professional growth.
 Dr. Andreae believes that “education is not just an intellectual exercise; it is most effective when the head meets the heart and knowledge can be applied to enhance the quality of one’s life on all levels; emotional, physical, spiritual and social.”